phishfish/CPSC-4240-Project/README.md

 pip install requests
 ```

 Since this tool uses VirusTotal API, you will need to create an account on VirusTotal and use your given API KEY for this tool to work.
+To create an account on VirusTotal, go to the link: https://www.virustotal.com/gui/join-us.
 You can **insert your API KEY in the file "file-analyzer.py"**.
 After finding the section of the code in "file-analyzer.py", input your file key in the "API_KEY = '' area.
 ```Python
 # WARNING: DO NOT PUSH YOUR APIKEY HERE
 API_KEY = ''